Article 1: Definition

 9.2.
-The Executive Committee shall be elected for a four-year term of office by the first General Assembly after the conclusion of the Olympic Games of the year of elections and shall have nine (9) members, namely the President, two Vice Presidents, the General Secretary, the Treasurer and four Members.
-The Executive Committee officers must originate from different EFPM member national organisations, without prejudice to whoever first introduced his/her candidature for this office.
+The Executive Committee is elected for a four-year term of office by the first General Assembly after the conclusion of the Olympic Games of the year of elections and shall have no more than nine (9) members, including the President, two Vice Presidents, the General Secretary, the Treasurer and four Members.

-9.5.
+9.6.
 Decisions shall be taken by open vote and simple majority.
-In the event of a draw, the President or his deputy shall have the casting vote.
+In the event of a draw, the President shall have the casting vote.
 In the absence of the President the casting vote goes to the appointed Vice President.

-9.6.
-An officer of the Executive Committee loses his/her office only by resigning, by serious physical causes or by final and irreversible judgement or conviction by state or sports authorities for actions that contradict the aims and the ideals of Fair Play.
+9.7.
+An officer of the Executive Committee loses his/her office by resigning or by final and irreversible judgement or conviction by state or sports authorities for actions that contradict the aims and the ideals of Fair Play.